abr4xas/GoogleAnalytics/README.md

 ```

-7. Follow the instruction at [spatie/laravel-analytics](https://github.com/spatie/laravel-analytics) and add download a json file and save is as service-account-credentilas.json under `storage/app/googleanalytics/` folder.
+7. Follow the instruction at [spatie/laravel-analytics](https://github.com/spatie/laravel-analytics) and add download a json file and save as a service-account-credentilas.json under `storage/app/googleanalytics/` folder.

 8. Add `ANALYTICS_VIEW_ID` to `.env` file.